patrickkanexyz/patrickkanexyz.github.io/content/posts/offline-by-default.md

 draft = true
 +++

-Having a high speed internet connection by default is very convenent, but does it come at the cost of productivity?
+Having a high speed internet connection by default is very convenent and it come at the cost of productivity?
+Yes. greatly boosts your productivity, but does it come at the cost of your productivity?
 Yes.

 <!--more-->